 The absence or weakness of local organization for health protection has been one of the obstacles to progress in physical well-being in the United States.
 Driven by an appalling death rate and frequent epidemics, our large cities have developed health departments which in many cases have proved very effective.
 But in smaller communities, while health departments or health officers usually exist, the organization has for the most part been very ineffective.
 The people themselves have not been sufficiently aroused to their needs and to methods of meeting them.
 New York and Massachusetts are among the most progressive states in this matter.
-Each local communities are grouped into HEALTH DISTRICTS (8 in Massachusetts, 20 in New York), each district being in charge of a health officer appointed by the state commissioner or board of health.
+Each local community in these states (town, village, or small city) has its board of health and health officer; but these communities are grouped into HEALTH DISTRICTS (8 in Massachusetts, 20 in New York), each district being in charge of a health officer appointed by the state commissioner or board of health.
 In New York the district health officer, who is there called the SANITARY SUPERVISOR, has the following duties: